Meta-prompting, context engineering, and centralized instructions management for AI coding agents

-Why AI Agents Need a Control Plane
+Why AI Agents Need Rosetta

 AI coding agents are everywhere.
 Consistency and context are not.